 The United States and the Two Koreas (1969-2000)

 A collection of primary sources on Southern history, culture, and literature from the colonial period through the early twentieth century.
 Includes diaries, first-person narratives, literary works, photographs, and other materials.
-From the University of North Carolina at Chapel Hill.

 Part of Gale Primary Sources